pervezcse/waether/README.md

 Additional Notes
 ================
 1. Design Pattern used: Template Method, Builder, Immutable Object, Dependency Injection, Singleton, Optional
-2. The input file is stored in resources dir.
+2. The input file weather.csv is stored in "resources/data" directory.
 It is part of the jar file